 (d) by subjecting the employee to any other detriment.

-19. Discrimination against commission agents
+19. Commission agents, discrimination against

 (1) It is unlawful for a principal to discriminate against a person on the ground of a spent conviction of the person —

-(a) in the arrangements the principal makes for the purpose of determining who should be engaged as a commission agent;
+(a) in the arrangements the principal makes for the purpose of determining who should be engaged as a commission agent; or

 (b) in determining who should be engaged as a commission agent; or